CraigStuntz/CraigStuntz.github.io/drafts/2026-04-27-constraint-programming.markdown

 something else.
 Once you see it, you can't unsee it.
 I don't _think_ it has a single name.
 But I can give many examples!
 The pattern is, in an abstract sense:

-1. Take an input dataset and apply a function to project it into a different shape
+1. **Generation**: Take an input dataset and apply a function to project it into a different shape
-2. Write another function which restricts the results of that function to only those which are "interesting"
+2. **Restriction**: Write another function which restricts the results of that function to only those which are "interesting"
-3. (Optional): Write yet another function which reduces this to a single value, say, by summing the results or picking the minimum, or just taking the first result that comes in
+3. **Reduction** (optional): Write yet another function which reduces this to a single value, say, by summing the results or picking the minimum, or just taking the first result that comes in